plappi/Milo/_posts/2018-10-8-rehab-working-paper.md

 ---
 It has been some time since I have posted anything here since I was rather busy during the summer with the conferences and other (even nicer) stuff.
 One of the happy news I got during the summer was a message from the editor of Resource and Energy Economics that one of my older papers was accepted for publication.
-The paper is about cleaning up all those polluted sites we have all around the world.
+The paper is about cleaning up some of those polluted sites we have all around the world.
 Before you think the results explicitly solve anything, let me explain that it's a theoretical paper and uses some math to analyze the optimal clean-up order of these sites.
 In case you're interested you can check out the model [here](https://www.sciencedirect.com/science/article/pii/S0928765518300678).

 Why am I posting about a paper that is not really a part of the MILO-project?
 The reason is that the first working paper of the project titled